DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-04-05-why-ruby-has-symbols.md

 > According to [Wiki](https://en.wikipedia.org/wiki/Lexical_analysis#Token), token is a "lexical token or simply token is a string with an assigned and thus identified meaning.
 It is structured as a pair consisting of a token name and an optional token value"

-When AST is built, it is validated to make sure it makes sense and converted it to the bytecode.
+When AST is built, it is validated to make sure it makes sense and converted to the bytecode.
 Bytecode is a language that can be executed by the Virtual Machine on any hardware you want.

 This is how we can see the bytecode representation for the Ruby source: